 Slice up the eggplant into 1/4 inch-thick rounds and set in a bowl.

-Set marinated eggplant over hot grill.
+Set marinated eggplant over a hot grill.
 When nice grill marks appear, flip them and brush tops with any leftover marinade.
 Keep grilling until eggplant is soft when pierced with a fork.

 Serve hot from the grill as is, or dress it up with a little fresh basil, either as a side dish or the star player (see tips below for how to make this into a complete vegetarian/vegan meal).

-- Double the marinade (hoisin, brown sugar, garlic and chili) and add wedges of medium-firm to firm tofu sliced 1/4 inch.
+- Double the marinade (hoisin, brown sugar, garlic, and chili) and add wedges of medium-firm to firm tofu sliced 1/4-inch.

 - Toss eggplant and tofu together in the marinade.
 Allow a little longer time to marinate (20 minutes) or leave in the refrigerator to marinate longer, up to 1 hour.

 - Grill and serve with Thai jasmine rice for a complete meal.
 Note that Thai sticky rice is also wonderful with this meal.